 But nothing, at least not known publicly, came of that.
 About four weeks later, Bompensiero was bumped off while he stood in a phone booth in San Diego.

 For Manzie, the trail to his murder has stayed cold for 39 years.
-Barbara McNair died of natural causes in 2007.
+Barbara McNair died naturally of throat cancer in 2007.

 Feedback or questions?
 Email firstname.lastname@example.org